What is Europe by car?

 It is also recommended that daytime headlights/passing lights are used when driving.

 *The legal requirement is to not dazzle oncoming drivers rather than specifically adjust/convert the headlamp beam pattern.
 Without adjustment, the dipped beam will dazzle oncoming drivers and this could result in a fine.
 Headlamp beam converter kits are widely available but may not be suitable for all types of headlights.
 On some cars, it is inadvisable or impossible for anyone other than a qualified technician to change a headlamp bulb unit eg high intensity discharge (HID) headlamps and carrying spares is not an option.
 However, it is recommended that spare bulbs are carried for any lights that may be easily and/or safely replaced but the owner/driver.

 How long before the scheduled departure time should I check-in?

 Anyone arriving at check in after the above times may be refused permission to embark.

-Please note that passengers with special needs at least 60 minutes before your scheduled departure.
+Please note that passengers who require assistance should check-in at least 60 minutes before your scheduled departure.